navzam/direct-line-token-sample/README.md

 ### Hiding the WebChat secret

-When embedding WebChat into a site, you must provide either your Direct Line secret or a Direct Line token so that WebChat can communicate with bot.
+When embedding WebChat into a site, you must provide either your Direct Line secret or a Direct Line token so that WebChat can communicate with the bot.
 The Direct Line secret can be used to access all of the bot's conversations, and it doesn't expire.
 A Direct Line token can only be used to access a single conversation, and it does expire.
 See the [Direct Line Authentication documentation](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-4.0) for more information.

 Therefore, embedding WebChat using the Direct Line secret directly is strongly discouraged because it would expose your secret on the client-side.
 Instead, the recommended approach is to exchange the secret for a Direct Line token on the server-side.
 This sample shows how to obtain and use the token.

 ### Avoiding user impersonation

 WebChat allows you to specify a user ID on the client-side, which will be sent in activities to the bot.
 However, this is susceptible to user impersonation because a malicious user could modify their user ID.
 Since the user ID typically isn't verified, this is a security risk if the bot stores sensitive data keyed on the user ID.
-For example, the built-in [user authentication support Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-authentication?view=azure-bot-service-4.0) associates access tokens with user IDs.
+For example, the built-in [user authentication support in Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-authentication?view=azure-bot-service-4.0) associates access tokens with user IDs.

-To avoid impersonation, the recommended approach is to bind a user ID to the Direct Line token.
-Then, any conversation using that token will send the bound user ID to the bot.
-This sample generates a random user ID on the server-side and binds it to the Direct Line token.
+To avoid impersonation, the recommended approach is for the server to bind a user ID to the Direct Line token.
+Then any conversation using that token will send the bound user ID to the bot.
+However, if the client is going to provide the user ID to the server, it is important for the server to validate the ID somehow (see below).
+Otherwise, a malicious user could still modify the user ID being sent by the client.

-While this mitigates impersonation concerns, the downside is that users will have a different user ID every time they talk to the bot.
-If you need a consistent and verified user ID, see the [Direct Line user token sample](https://github.com/navzam/user-direct-line-token-sample).
+To keep things simple, this sample generates a random user ID on the server-side and binds it to the Direct Line token.
+While this mitigates impersonation concerns, the downside is that users will have a different ID every time they talk to the bot.
+If you need a consistent and validated user ID, see the [Direct Line user token sample](https://github.com/navzam/user-direct-line-token-sample).

 ## Architecture